 Utilizing structured data for well-informed insights, precise answers to complexities, and for unraveling new growth opportunities can greatly benefit O&G companies by helping them become data-savvy.

 The biggest challenge for this industry is selling its upper management on the long-standing benefits of artificial intelligence (AI) driven data management platforms.
 This is due to the extensive scale of operations in this industry, which slows down the adoption of new technologies.
 According to Sammy Haroon, CEO of AlphaX Decision Sciences, there is a great need for the democratization of data in this sector; open source is the key to successful and speedy AI adoption.

 The current economic downturn has led to a dip in demand for oil in many countries and a slowdown of operations.
 This leaves a lot of room for oil and gas companies to focus their attention on adopting data science technologies and becoming data efficient.

-The above benefits highlight the fact that it’s important for organizations to have clean, usable data at every step of their operations in order to achieve operational efficiency without compromising on security.
-Investing in a data management platform like DataBlaze helps you consolidate your data from disparate sources, including IoT devices, to enable you to derive insights without writing a single line of code.
+The above benefits highlight the fact that organizations need to have clean, usable data at every step of their operations to achieve operational efficiency without compromising on security.
+Investing in a data management platform like DataBlaze Software helps you consolidate your data from disparate sources, including IoT devices, to enable you to derive insights without writing a single line of code.
 It saves you time and money and offers you an unparalleled view of your data.
 Advanced analytics can become an essential part of your strategy, but what’s most important is that your organization adopts a data-driven approach.